netsniff-ng(8) — Linux manual page

 words, how the captured network traffic is dispatched to

-traffic by the packet hash (“hash”), in a round-robin
+by the packet hash (“hash”), in a round-robin manner

-means if one socket's queue is full, we move on to the
+one socket's queue is full, we move on to the next one, or

 -L <defrag|roll>, --fanout-opts <defrag|roll>